Car Insurance for Disabled Drivers and Passengers

 Living with a disability or physical handicap doesn't mean a driver is at higher risk for an accident.
 However, there are some medical conditions that are considered driving impairments that can affect safety and require medical approval for drivers to legally be on the road.

 If you have a disability or serious medical condition, be sure to discuss with your doctor how it affects your ability to drive.
-Doing so will help ensure your own safety and that of other drivers, and identify any potential safety risks that could affect your car insurance premiums.
+Doing so will help ensure your own safety and that of other drivers, and point out any potential safety risks that could affect your car insurance rates.

-Insurance companies may charge disabled drivers and passengers higher premiums if:
+Insurance companies may charge disabled drivers and passengers higher rates if:

 - Their medical condition is considered a safety risk.

-- There are increased costs to insure mobility-enhanced or disability-adapted vehicles.
+- It costs more to insure mobility-enhanced or disability-adapted vehicles.

-However, federal law prohibits insurers from selling more expensive car insurance policies to disabled drivers and passengers solely on the basis of their disability.
+However, federal law prohibits companies from selling more expensive car insurance policies to disabled drivers and passengers solely on the basis of their disability.

-Disabled drivers and passengers should always disclose their medical conditions and vehicle modifications to their insurance company, as failing to do so could result in a loss of coverage or refusal of payout following an accident.
+Disabled drivers and passengers should always disclose their medical conditions and vehicle modifications to their insurance company.
+If you don't, the insurance company could cancel your policy or refuse to pay for a claim after an accident.

 Find Cheap Auto Insurance Quotes in Your Area